dhis2/academy-web-app-dev-2020/workshop-1/01-environment-setup/README.md

 Following the DHIS2 styleguide isn't strictly required, but it can be very helpful in ensuring you write clean, readable, and functional code for your DHIS2 apps!

-> You can use [this sandbox](https://githubbox.com/dhis2/academy-web-app-dev-2020/tree/master/workshop-1/01-environment-setup/my-app) for the rest of these steps
+> You can use [this sandbox](https://codesandbox.io/s/github/dhis2/academy-web-app-dev-2020/tree/master/workshop-1/01-environment-setup/my-app) for the rest of these steps.
+General information on using Code Sandbox for this academy can be found [in the resources section](../../resources/CODE_SANDBOX.md).

 ```sh
 d2 style install project/react